pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

 ```

 ## Introduction
 PyMC is a great tool for doing Bayesian inference and parameter estimation.
-It has a load of {doc}`in-built probability distributions <pymc:api/distributions>` that you can use to set up priors and likelihood functions for your particular model.
-You can even create your own {class}`Custom Distribution <pymc.CustomDist>`.
+It has many {doc}`in-built probability distributions <pymc:api/distributions>` that you can use to set up priors and likelihood functions for your particular model.
+You can even create your own {class}`Custom Distribution <pymc.CustomDist>` with a custom logp defined by PyTensor operations or automatically inferred from the generative graph.

-However, this is not necessarily that simple if you have a model function, or probability distribution, that, for example, relies on an external code that you have little/no control over (and may even be, for example, wrapped `C` code rather than Python).
-This can be problematic when you need to pass parameters as PyMC distributions to these external functions; your external function probably wants you to pass it floating point numbers rather than PyMC distributions!
+Despite all these "batteries included", you may still find yourself dealing with a model function or probability distribution that relies on complex external code that you cannot avoid but to use.
+This code is unlikely to work with the kind of abstract PyTensor variables that PyMC uses: {ref}`pymc:pymc_pytensor`.

 ```python
 import pymc as pm